 I had two main objectives for the master bedroom (that took a solid year to finish).
 First, I wanted it to feel as much like Kev’s room as it did mine.
 And second, I wanted it to feel special, like a boutique hotel.
 Not the formal type, the collected, eclectic type.
 It needed to feel minimal, too, like the rest of the house.
-Maybe I had three objectives.
+Ok, maybe I had three objectives for this minimal, masculine master bedroom of ours.

 I took a whole lot of inspiration from Kev’s glasses for this room (see here).
 They’re on the older side, close to 10 years.
 I’m not sure you can find anything like them on the shelf right now, but I’ll do my best to describe.
 They’re thin, army green wire-rimmed glasses with tortoise arms.